Understanding Your Aid Package

 It is your responsibility to report any outside assistance (grants, tuition assistance, scholarships, outside financial resources, etc.) you will receive to the Law Financial Aid Office that aren’t listed on your aid package.
 You may report this assistance in your my.UChicago portal by navigating to "My Financial Aid" and clicking "Report Aid from Other Sources".

 If the University receives external funding on your behalf, it will be processed by the Bursar's Office and subsequently added to your financial aid package by the Financial Aid Office.
-You'll receive a notification from the Financial Aid Office once the funding has been added to your aid package.
+You'll receive an automated aid package change notification email from the Financial Aid Office once the funding has been added to your aid package.

 We may need to adjust your financial aid package based on the aid reported or received on your behalf.
 You can find more information about outside scholarships or other external awards on our website.